iit-cs579/main/project/README.md

 # Project

 Teams of students will complete a final project that applies some ideas from the class.
-Teams can consist of at most three students.
+Teams can consist of at most **two** students.
 Here are some guidelines:

 - Your project shall be hosted on github.
 If you are on a team, pick one member's account.
 - Add a link to your project's github repository [here](https://github.com/iit-cs579/main/wiki/Project-Teams)